Skip to main content

 Manuela Achilles

-Director of the Center for German Studies & Associate Professor of German and History
+Associate Professor of German and History; Director of the Center for German Studies and European Studies MA Program

 FIELDS & SPECIALITIES